 Home for the Holidays

-Bring a friend to Powell Gardens for Home for the Holidays on Saturday, December 5, 2015—a festive day designed to get you and your home in the holiday spirit.
+Bring a friend to Powell Gardens for Home for the Holidays on Saturday, December 3, 2016—a festive day designed to get you and your home in the holiday spirit.
 Enjoy food samples, see holiday demonstrations that will inspire you to craft some holiday magic of your own, and shop for unique gifts you won't find elsewhere, including some gorgeous poinsettias!

 Fun with Santa and Mrs. Claus

-Santa and Mrs. Claus return to Powell Gardens for two mornings of fun on December 12 and 19, 2015!
+Santa and Mrs. Claus return to Powell Gardens for one morning of fun on December 17, 2016!
 Enjoy a Chris Cakes' pancake breakfast, meet Santa and Mrs. Claus, make a craft to take home and more!
 Learn more.

 Did you know?
 Poinsettias are native to Central America and tropical Mexico and are actually shrubs that can grow to 10 feet tall.
 The Powell Gardens' exhibit is the largest in the area.